Keparoo/Tuttitracks/README.md

 ### Author

-Kep Kaeppeler is the author of this project and all documentation.
+Kep Kaeppeler is the author of this project, test suite, and all documentation.